-While we currently have sufficient cash to make scheduled interest payments, in the future Holdings, our immediate subsidiary, also may rely on our indirect subsidiary Acquisition Corp. and its subsidiaries to make payments on its borrowings.
-If Acquisition Corp. does not dividend funds to Holdings in an amount sufficient to make such payments, Holdings may default under the indenture governing its borrowings, which would result in all such notes becoming due and payable.
-Because Acquisition Corp.'s debt agreements have covenants that limit its ability to make payments to Holdings, Holdings may not have access to funds in an amount sufficient to service its indebtedness.
+While parent currently has sufficient cash to make scheduled interest payments on behalf of Holdings, the future Holdings, our immediate parent company, also may rely on us and our subsidiaries to make payments on its borrowings.
+If Holdings does rely on us and we do not dividend funds to Holdings in an amount sufficient to make such payments, Holdings may default under the indenture governing its borrowings, which would result in all such notes becoming due and payable.
+Because our debt agreements have covenants that limit our ability to make payments to Holdings, Holdings may not have access to funds in an amount sufficient to service its indebtedness.